godot-escoria/escoria-docs/getting_started/camera.rst

 Commands that support a ``target`` object allow the following target types:

-* An ``ESCItem`` that has set the parameter ``camera_node`` to a node whose position should be used to position the camera
-* If the parameter is not set, the position of the ``ESCItem`` is used instead
+* An ``ESCItem`` that has set the parameter ``camera_node`` to a node whose position should be used to position the camera.
+If the parameter is not set, the position of the ``ESCItem`` is used instead.

-Additionally, the API commands used for the ESC commands support these two additional targets:

-* ``Vector2D``: The target is a position described by the given vector
+* ``Vector2D``: The target is a position described by the given vector.

-* An array of ``Vector2D`` objects: The target is the average of all items of the array
+* An array of ``Vector2D`` objects: The target is the average of all items of the array.

-Follow targets are only nodes that have been set to be "movable".
+Follow targets must be nodes that have been set to be "movable".

 Transitions
 ~~~~~~~~~~~